Skip to main content

 This page is based on code-level analysis.
 Verify permission behavior in your Polarion environment, as server-side enforcement may vary by version.

-Step 1: Open the Domain Model
+Open the Data Model

-2. Select the domain model to edit
+2. Select the data model to edit

 3. Locate the entity type under domainModelTypes where you want to configure permissions

-Step 2: Set Property-Level Permissions
+Set Property-Level Permissions

 Each property in an entity type can have readable and updatable flags to control visibility and editability: